Professional Behavior and Code of Conduct

 - Accessories on the wrist (except for watches), such as metal or silicone bracelets, are not permitted.

 - A watch allowing for the ability to track the passing of seconds is mandatory at all times.

 - Rings, if worn by the student, should be low profile and limited to one finger per hand.

 - Necklaces, if worn, must be inside the shirt and not be obstructive to the student or the student’s classmates.

-- Hair must be pulled back out of the face and off the shoulders.
+- In lab, hair must be pulled back out of the face and off the shoulders.
+In lecture, hair must be brushed and neat in appearance.
 Hair color must be of a natural color; faddish (e.g. mohawk) or unnatural colors or styles are not permitted.

 - Hair accessories must be plain.
 Decorative bows, ribbons, flowers, and headbands are not permitted.

 - Nails must be closely trimmed and kept clean at all times.
 Only clear nail polish is acceptable – other colors/designs are not allowed.
 Artificial nails are not allowed.

 - Tattoos and piercing are discouraged while in school due to increased chance of infection and the ability to comply with Stanbridge and clinical education site policy.